- Guide Map

 Carthay Circle Lounge - Full service bar offering a selection of appetizers plates and desserts.
 Tables are first come, first serve.

-Fiddler, Fifer, & Practical Cafe - Enjoy a full selection of Starbucks beverages along with baked goods and housemade soups and sandwiches.
+Fiddler, Fifer, & Practical Cafe - Enjoy a full selection of Starbucks beverages along with baked goods and grab-and-go items.

 Clarabelle's Hand-Scooped Ice Cream - Ice cream cones and sundaes, and hand-dipped ice cream bars made to order.